Bringing Your Portrait to 3D Presence: Acknowledgements

 \textbf{\thetitle}\\ Supplementary Material \\ {A conceptual illustration of \textit{Bringing Your Portrait to 3D Presence}.
 Our pipeline transforms everyday portrait images into fully controllable 3D avatars that can be animated via a tracked proxy mesh.
 The model is trained entirely on a hybrid synthetic corpus combining rendered and generative sources.
 Thanks to our dual-UV representation, the system robustly handles inputs of varying completeness—ranging from head-only to half-body or full-body portraits—within a single unified framework.} }] }

 \maketitlesupplementarywoteaser

-We provide the model design and training procedure in Sec.~\ref{sec: supp_model}, the details of our dataset curation in Sec.~\ref{sec: supp_dataset}, the proxy-mesh estimation pipeline in Sec.~\ref{sec: supp_tracker}.
+We provide the model design and training procedure in Sec.~\ref{sec: supp_model}, the details of our dataset curation in Sec.~\ref{sec: supp_dataset}, the proxy-mesh estimation pipeline in Sec.~\ref{sec: supp_tracker}, and more experiments in Sec.~\ref{sec: supp_exp}.
 Additional qualitative results are shown in the supplementary videos.